VitoDH/default-detection/README.md

 From the results above, we are able to conclude that:

-* Model successfully captures the information in the dataset, represented by high F1 score and AUC in the training set.
+* Model successfully captures the information in the dataset.
+Even without LDA, random forest has achieved satisfying accuracy on the test set.
-* Model can be used to detect whether a buyer will come back again to a specific online store as long as the data between them is given.
+* LDA demonstrates its power in the natural language processing.
+It provides insight for mining the information in the loan statement.
+And hence the performance of the model increases.
-* For improvement in the test set, we need to focus more on the feature engineering part and the sampling part.
+* The features relevant to job and the loan statement play an important role in predicting the probability of default in P2P lending.